The University of Strasbourg holds the Welcome to France label

 It's a sign of respect for the people who are in charge of maintaining these spaces.

-Selective sorting is in force in France.
-It's an ecological act that involves sorting waste by type to make it easier to recycle and reuse.
+Waste sorting is in effect in France.
+It is an environmentally friendly practice that involves sorting waste by type to facilitate recycling and reuse.

 To sort your waste correctly, identify its type and put it in the right bin.
 The colour of the bins will help you find your way quickly: